The 2008 South Bass Island Kayak Rendezvous will be

 Where to stay

 There are some great lake side camp sites at South Bass Island State Park.
+This is what the Rendezvous is all about.
+Hanging with friends and meeting friends at a great place to paddle.

 If you